pandruszkow/SysadminStuff/Unix, Shell, Git/Terraform.md

 So an `aws_instance` named `jumphost` would be identified by `aws_instance.jumphost` in all subsequent references from the tf file and from the command line

+## Apply a Terraform change only to selected objects

+Assuming that changes were made to `aws_instance.example`, but also a number of other resources, you can selectively apply changes to just `aws_instance.example` by running:

+    terraform apply -target=aws_instance.example

+Take care not to use this too often, or you risk putting your Terraform state into something undefined (or perhaps even dependency cycles) that's hard to recover from.

 ## Mark an object for replacement

 Use: